policybot2020/policybot2020/README.md

 > We aim to serve our multicultural-multilingual open-source community with sophisticated but easy-to-use software solutions.

 ## Transform
 > We transform labor-intensive analysis pipelines by automating repetitive information retrieval channels and optimise analytical outputs.
-Thereby, we hope to also transform our clients to a more efficient and sustainable business.

 ## Inspire
 > We hope to motivate our community users to start passion projects and inspire decision makers to apply innovative methods to global policy, law, and political economy.